Tyler Tanner

-Tyler Tanner (born July 9, 1991) is an American professional stock car racing driver.
+Tyler Tanner (born July 9, 1991) is an American professional stock car racing driver who has previously competed in the NASCAR Camping World Truck Series and the NASCAR K&N Pro Series West.
 He is the son of Kelly Tanner.

+Tanner is also a former winner in the Mark Galloway 150 Super Late Model event at Evergreen Speedway, having won it in 2014.

 Racing career

 Camping World Truck Series

 Tanner made his debut in the Camping World Truck Series in the fall race at Martinsville in 2011, running the No. 65 Ford F-150 for MB Motorsports.
 In 2012, he attempted the spring Martinsville race, but failed to qualify.
 In 2014, Tanner returned at Phoenix running the No. 36 RAM for MB Motorsports and finished 21st.
-In 2015, Tanner ran 12 events split between MB Motorsports and MAKE Motorsports.
-His best finish was 15th at Kansas.
+In 2015, Tanner ran twelve events split between MB Motorsports and MAKE Motorsports.
+His best finish was fifteenth at Kansas.
 He finished 28th in the championship.

 K&N Pro Series West

-His first start in the K&N West Series was in 2014 at Evergreen Speedway.
-Tanner started 6th and finished 7th.
-He's also the Winner of the 2014 "Mark Galloway 150" Super Late Model event at Evergreen Speedway.
-He made a return to the series in 2018 again at Evergreen and finished 5th for Jefferson Pitts Racing.
+Tanner's first start in the K&N West Series was in 2014 at Evergreen Speedway.
+He started sixth and finished seventh.

+Tanner made a return to the series in 2018 again at Evergreen and finished fifth for Jefferson Pitts Racing.

 Personal life

-He graduated from Arizona State in 2013 with a degree in Industrial Engineering and immediately landed a job as a manufacturing engineer.
+Tanner graduated from Arizona State in 2013 with a degree in Industrial Engineering and immediately landed a job as a manufacturing engineer.